 “In life it is the blend that brings balance.” – Dewit Jones

 The late afternoon coolness is the signal to go down to the river.
 The orange colours of the setting sun highlight the dramatic mountain to the west with the silhouette of Cathedral Peak a clear beacon to your gaze.
 The call of fish eagles and the smell of wildebeest completes the experience.

 We are blessed with a unique terroir here in the central Drakensberg.
 The area is a summer rainfall area and active growth is from late September through to March.
 In this period we get 934 heat units with a high of some 32°C in January and February.
 The mountains with their sheer cliffs create anabatic and catabatic wind flows that send cool night breezes over the vines.

 “Sometimes new voices have the most spectacular vision.
 It is uncluttered and organic.” – Karan Johar

 The Vineyards are first-growth vines.
 The oldest vines were planted in 2007 with the latest planted in 2012.
 With some 25 ha of vines, we are a boutique estate with the following varieties that are growing:

 Cabernet Sauvignon, Merlot, Pinotage, Pinot Noir, Petit Verdot and Sauvignon Blanc.

-The Season starts with drip Irrigation early September.
-Early selection of bunches are done with only one bunch per tiller left to grow.
+The Season starts with drip Irrigation in early September.
+Early selection of bunches is done with only one bunch per tiller left to grow.
 This limits production to about 7mt/ha.
-After this the focus is on canopy management above ground and nutrition intake below ground.
-Clover is planted inter-row to reduce weeds, reduce chemical use and fix nitrogen in the soil.
+After this, the focus is on canopy management above ground and nutrition intake below ground.
+Clover is planted inter-row to reduce weeds, reduce chemical use, and fix nitrogen in the soil.
 Supplementary irrigation is given as required.

 The Natural Side